hellojeremyonly/free-code-camp/README.md

 </ul>

 # Introduction
 FreeCodeCamp is an amazing platform that provides free online courses and coding challenges to help individuals learn and enhance their programming skills.
 As I progress through the FreeCodeCamp curriculum, I complete various projects to apply what I have learned.
-This repository showcases these projects, encouraging collaboration and knowledge sharing within the open-source community.

 # Projects
 This repository contains a collection of completed FreeCodeCamp projects.
 Each project is stored in its own dedicated folder and includes all the necessary files and resources to run and understand the project.